-Australia is the sixth largest country in the world, which means it can be very hard for people outside the major cities to access the medical care they need.
+Australia is the sixth largest country in the world by land mass, which means it can be very hard for people outside the major cities to access the medical care they need.

 What's changing for rural healthcare?

-Currently, travel and accommodation are only included in general cover.
+Until recently, travel and accommodation were only included in general cover.
 However, if you live in a rural area, it's likely that you're dependent on one or the other when in need of medical treatment.

-As of 1 April 2019, that's changing.
-Insurers will be able to offer travel and accommodation benefits under hospital cover, and for a fraction of what it cost under general cover.
+With the new reforms, that's all changed.
+Insurers can now offer travel and accommodation benefits under hospital cover, and for a fraction of what it costs under general cover.

-In order to combat high premiums, the government is allowing travel and accommodation benefits to be included in risk equalisation calculations.
-This means that insurers will be able to better spread their risk so that those in need of travel and accommodation won't be hit with significantly larger premiums.
-Rather, it will give insurers an incentive to offer better travel and accommodation benefits.
+In order to combat high premiums, the government allows travel and accommodation benefits to be included in risk equalisation calculations.
+This means that insurers can better spread their risk so that those in need of travel and accommodation aren't hit with significantly larger premiums.
+Rather, it gives insurers an incentive to offer better travel and accommodation benefits.

-It's worth noting though that it will not be mandatory for private health insurers to offer travel and accommodation benefits.
+It's worth noting though that it is not mandatory for private health insurers to offer travel and accommodation benefits.